Arieswaran/IU-floppy-bird/README.md

 Now, You may ask "Who is IU?"
 Well, IU is a Korean pop star who has been in the music industry for over 10 years.
 She is known for her beautiful voice and her unique style.
 She has released many hit songs, including "Good Day", "Palette", and "BBIBBI".
 She has also starred in many popular dramas, including "Hotel Del Luna" and "My Mister".

-TLDR: IU is a cool person, and I like her.
+*TLDR: IU is a cool person, and I like her*

 ## Why Floppy Bird?